Former Chair – Zainab Bangura (Sierra Leone)

-Zainab Hawa Bangura is the Chairperson of the World Movement for Democracy’s Steering Committee.
-From 2012 -2017, Bangura served as Under -Secretary General and Special Representative of the Secretary General on Sexual violence in Conflict.
+Zainab Hawa Bangura served as the Chairperson of the World Movement for Democracy’s Steering Committee from 2016 to January 2020.
+From 2012 to 2017, Bangura served as Under -Secretary General and Special Representative of the Secretary General on Sexual violence in Conflict.

 Bangura has nearly 30 years of policy, diplomatic, and practical experience in the field of governance and conflict , including conflict zones in all five continents.
 This includes work on elections, corruption, gender, international cooperation/relations, peacekeeping and peace operations and post conflict recovery.
 Ms Bangura started her career as an Insurance Executive.
 Seeing her country fall into the grip of a military junta changed the course of her life.
 She spurred to social activism – leaving the cooperate corner of office to take to the street becoming a leading social activist in her country.
 She worked through a local organisation she created – “ Women Organised for an Enlightened Nation” to mobilise market women for the country’s first democratic elections in almost 3 decades.
 After the elections she created the “Campaign for Good Governance,” Sierra Leone’s first national non-profit organization to work on consolidation of democracy and governance, monitoring, documenting and reporting of human rights violations, peace building and reconciliations, corruption, and gender empowerment.